-Emory committee finds that pro-Trump messages are protected speechMain Quad on Emory University's primary Druid Hills Campus, including the Michael C. Carlos Museum on the right.
+Emory committee finds that pro-Trump messages are protected speechMain Quad on Emory University's primary Druid Hills Campus.
 Photo obtained via Wikimedia Commons

 Emory University students who were offended by pro-Trump messages written in chalk around campus can’t force the university to censor that speech because it offends them, a university committee has found.